aspnet/Blazor.Docs/docs/components/index.md

 This approach has the benefit of working with JavaScript build tools, such as [webpack](https://webpack.js.org/).

 The Mono team is working on a library that exposes standard browser APIs to .NET.

+## Additional resources

+* [Razor syntax reference](https://docs.microsoft.com/aspnet/core/mvc/views/razor).
+Note that not all of the features of Razor are available in Blazor at this time.